Consistency of a range of penalised cost approaches for detecting multiple changepoints

 \section{Applications}

 \lbl{sec:application}

-In this section, we apply the general framework in Section \ref{sec:method} to the estimation of change-in-mean, change-in-slope as well as changepoint in spike and exponential decay problems.
-Note that in this section we always assume $m^\ast\ge 1$, means there exists at least one changepoint.
+In this section, to show the usefulness and broad applicability of the general framework developed in Section \ref{sec:method}, we apply it to the estimation of change-in-mean, change-in-slope as well as changepoint in spike and exponential decay problems.
+The obtained consistency results for change-in-mean is not new, but it is more flexible than that in \cite{yao1978estimating}, allowing the number of changes, $m^\ast$, to diverge with $T$.
+For change-in-slope, the results is stronger than previous consistency results, as it carefully specifies the value of the penalty, $\beta$, that ensures consistency.
+This provides very important information on how to select $\beta$ and make the methods more accessible to practitioners.
+For spike and exponential decay, we provide the first consistency result of this problem.

+Note that in this section we always assume $m^\ast\ge 1$, meaning that there exists at least one changepoint.
 Otherwise, we only need to verify scenario (i) of Condition \ref{cond.1} and the global changepoint consistency holds trivially in all the three problems.
-Proofs for results in this section are deferred to the supplementary material of this paper.
+Proofs for results in this section are deferred to the appendix of this paper.